 - Find the highest value treats and try to use counter-conditioning.
 While it's ideal that counterconditioning is combined with desensitization, using counterconditioning alone with the aid of some calming aids may be productive.

 Curious to see a step-by-step process on how to desensitize a dog?
 Let's take a peak.
 For instance, let's say your dog is reactive towards door-knocking.
 We saw a little part of this previously, but now let's go more in depth.
 Here is a gradual step-by-step guide:

 - Start knocking on a table far away from the door very lightly.
 If your dog barks, you need to knock more lightly, almost imperceptibly.

 - If your dog does not react, then you can proceed and make the knocking louder.
 If your dog barks, you need to knock more lightly.

-- Start knocking in areas closer to the door.
-At increasingly louder levels as before.
-As always, if your dog reacts, you are going to fast for his comfort, so start at a lower level of intensity.
+- Start knocking in areas closer to the door, at increasingly louder levels than before.
+As always, if your dog reacts, you are going too fast for his comfort, so start at a lower level of intensity.

 - Then start knocking the door from inside.
 Start lightly, and then gradually knock louder.

 - Knock from behind the door; start lightly and then gradually knock louder.

 Because all these knocks were not accompanied by a guest entering the home, they are gradually becoming less relevant and more meaningless.
 In order for desensitization to have an effect in this case, the number of knocks with no guests coming over, has to outnumber the number of knocks resulting with a guest.